 Specific non-federal substance defense.
-A plea to a specific substance not on the federal list -- e.g., chorionic gonadotropin or khat for §§ 11377-11379 - is not a controlled substance offense for any purpose, including eligibility for admission or relief.
-The Ninth Circuit held that methamphetamines as defined at H&S C 11377-79 is not a federally-defined controlled substance, as it is overbroad and indivisible compared to the federal definition.
-Lorenzo v.
-Sessions (9th Cir.
-August 29, 2018) (but see warning above).
+A plea to a specific substance that is not on the federal list -- e.g., chorionic gonadotropin or khat for §§ 11377-11379 - is not a controlled substance offense for any purpose, including eligibility for admission or relief.
+See discussion of the Lorenzo case and California methamphetamine as a federally-defined controlled substance in "Unspecified substance defense," above.